mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

-# Who is Afraid of AGI?
+# Who Is Afraid of AGI?
 *draft*

 AGI stands for Artificial General Intelligence.